sitevision/envision/packages/envision-docs/src/pages/components/range-slider.md

 ### slidestop <span class="env-badge env-badge--danger">Deprecated</span>

 Triggered when slide is completed.
-Event is deprecated, please use `change` event.
+Event `slidestop` is deprecated, please use `change` event.

 ```javascript
 // Deprecated, please use 'change'